 Monash has a strong track-record in research related to disaster resilience.
 In bringing together the University's talent, resources, and research we are making a significant contribution to disaster risk reduction.
 Our ambition is backed by our expertise across many areas including:

-Our research is driven by three key initiatives:
+Our research is driven by these key initiatives: